 If preparing and eating enough high protein foods is something you struggle with.
-Using protein shakes as a way to meet your daily requirement can be fantastic option.
+Using protein shakes as a way to meet your daily requirement can be a fantastic option.

 Protein shakes can also be very versatile and used to boost the protein content of foods like yoghurts and smoothies.

 That’s all protein shakes are, nothing more, nothing less.
-That said if you think using a protein shake to help you hit your daily intake, I suggest going for a whey based formula as it mixes really well into smoothies and yoghurts and unlike most vegetable protein powders is a complete protein.
+That said if you think using a protein shake to help you hit your daily intake, I suggest going for a whey-based formula as it mixes really well into smoothies and yoghurts and unlike most vegetable protein powders is a complete protein.

-If you are vegan i’d get a mixture of rice, pea and hemp as although all these foods are missing some of the essential amino acids our body needs, added together, they form a complete protein source.
+If you are vegan I’d get a mixture of rice, pea and hemp as although all these foods are missing some of the essential amino acids our body needs added together, they form a complete protein source.

 So do you take protein shakes and if so have they made a difference?